zubayr1/pinocchio-official/README.md

 📌 [`lazy_program_entrypoint!`](https://docs.rs/pinocchio/latest/pinocchio/macro.lazy_program_entrypoint.html)

 The `entrypoint!` macro looks similar to the "standard" one found in `solana-program`.
-It parsers the whole input and provides the `program_id`, `accounts` and `instruction_data` separately.
+It parses the whole input and provides the `program_id`, `accounts` and `instruction_data` separately.
 This consumes compute units before the program begins its execution.
 In some cases, it is beneficial for a program to have more control when the input parsing is happening, even whether the parsing is needed or not &mdash; this is the purpose of the [`lazy_program_entrypoint!`](https://docs.rs/pinocchio/latest/pinocchio/macro.lazy_program_entrypoint.html) macro.
 This macro only wraps the program input and provides methods to parse the input on demand.

 The `lazy_entrypoint` is suitable for programs that have a single or very few instructions, since it requires the program to handle the parsing, which can become complex as the number of instructions increases.
 For *larger* programs, the [`program_entrypoint!`](https://docs.rs/pinocchio/latest/pinocchio/macro.program_entrypoint.html) will likely be easier and more efficient to use.